When you can’t find it on Google.

 The first half of the film, the “symphony in black,” was filmed between two rail lines in Nice.
 As Danis’ health continued to decline, Gance moved production to the beautiful Mont Blanc massif (mountain range at the intersection of France, Italy, and Switzerland).
 Since this second half of the film, the “symphony in white,” was unplanned, Gance developed the remaining scenario as it was being filmed.
 Danis died on the final day of shooting, April 9, 1921.
 Séverin-Mars died of a heart attack on July 17th.

 Understandably after such tragedy, Gance took more than a year to complete the film.
-The version that premiered over the course of four Thursdays in December 1922 will probably never be seen again.
+The version that premiered over the course of three Thursdays in December 1922 will probably never be seen again.
 It had a prologue and six chapters, was 10,730 meters long, and approached nine hours in length.
 The version most closely resembling the new 7-hour Blu-ray was a 10,495m Parisian general release in February 1923, with a prologue and four parts.* After the premiere, Gance essentially lost control of how he wanted the film distributed.
 He had trimmed it down to 4,200m for a 1924 re-release, but even this “international” version was intended to be watched in two parts; the 2008 DVD most closely resembles this cut.

 There is no official soundtrack for the film, but Arthur Honegger and Paul Fosse compiled a score of 117 pieces of existing music for the 1923 premiere.
 Honeggar composed the overture and five short pieces.
 It wasn’t until the 2019 restoration live premiere at Musikfest Berlin that these 117 cues came to life again.
 This restoration is what resulted in the Blu-ray the following year, reviewed here.